Please Wait

 Surface-level screening can lead financial organizations to offboard individuals they consider high-risk, even though the risk could be easily managed.

-Due diligence is a process financial institutions use to conduct in-depth screening as part of the onboarding process.
+Due diligence meaning, is a process financial institutions use to conduct in-depth screening as part of the onboarding process.

-This is a detailed process in which financial institutes adopt different sets of rules and regulations as per their jurisdictional law on how to onboard a customer and maintain a business relationship with them.
+This is a detailed process in which financial institutions adopt different sets of rules and regulations as per their jurisdictional law on how to onboard a customer and maintain a business relationship with them.

 Why is Due Diligence Important?